 Meningococcal: Meningococcal Conjugate vaccine administered between the ages of 16-21 OR submit a signed waiver.
 Student Health highly recommends students living on campus or participating in sports receive this vaccine.

-The immunization record form can be found on the Student Health Services website or obtained at the Immunization Office.
+The Mason Immunization Record Form can be found on the Student Health Services website or obtained at the Immunization Office.
 Immunization records must be in English.

-Submit records to the Immunization Office through the secure patient portal online, by mail, or in-person.
-Submission details are on the immunization record form.
+Submit the immunization record form to the Immunization Office through the secure patient portal online, by mail, or in-person.
+Submission details are on the form.

 Students must complete parts 1-4 and a healthcare provider must complete parts 5-8 of the Immunization Record Form.
 Transcription service is available for a fee at Student Health.

 If a student is not able to provide appropriate documentation, immunizations and/or titers are also available for a fee.
 Call (703-993-2135) or walk-in to the Immunization Office to schedule an appointment for immunizations at Student Health Services after records are submitted and processed.
 Contact the Immunization Office for questions about immunization requirements, submission, or vaccine prices.

 4400 University Drive, MS 2D3

 Students are responsible for ensuring immunization records are submitted and complete by the deadline.
 Students will receive notification about incomplete or missing immunization requirements through their Mason email account.
 The notice will direct the student to log into the secure patient portal for more information.

 A parent/legal representative signature is required for a minor (a student under age 18 at the time classes begin).
 A minor consent must be on file at Student Health Services to receive most health services.
 This minor consent is on the immunization record form.
 If a minor student chooses to sign the hepatitis B or meningococcal waiver on the immunization record form, a parent/legal representative signature is also required.